 Where Trends data comes from

-Google Trends analyzes a percentage of Google web searches to determine how many searches have been done for the terms you've entered compared to the total number of Google searches done during that time.
+Google Trends analyzes a percentage of Google web searches to figure out how many searches were done over a certain period of time.

 For example, if you search for

 tea in Scotland in March of 2007, Trends analyzes a percentage of all searches for tea within the same time and location parameters.

 - Searches made by very few people: Trends only analyzes data for popular terms, so search terms with low volume appear as 0.